H.R. 1183: Fair Play for Women Act

 H.R.
 1183 Common Questions

-Under the Fair Play for Women Act, courts could award compensatory damages, emotional distress, pain and suffering, punitive damages, attorney's fees, and expert fees (Section 5).
+Courts could award compensatory damages, including emotional distress and pain and suffering, plus punitive damages, attorney’s fees, and expert fees.

-Will there be a public database of Title IX coordinators under HR 1183?
+Would there be a public list of Title IX coordinators?

 Yes.
-Under the Fair Play for Women Act, the Education Secretary must maintain a public searchable database listing each Title IX coordinator's name, phone number, and email (Section 7).
+The Education Department would have to create a searchable public database with each Title IX coordinator’s name, phone number, and email address.

 Based on H.R.
 1183 bill text